HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                 impact: {
                     title: '⚠️ What Happens if You Turn This OFF?',
                     items: [
-                        '❌ Cannot create new "Billing Links" with this code', '❌ ALL existing Billing Links using this code turn OFF', '❌ ALL Pricing Options using this code turn OFF', '📊 Could affect 10-50+ pricing options',
+                        '❌ Cannot create new "Billing Approvals" with this code', '❌ ALL existing Billing Approvals using this code turn OFF', '❌ ALL Pricing Options using this code turn OFF', '📊 Could affect 10-50+ pricing options',
                         '⚠️ Products using ONLY this code cannot be billed at all',